k3x/VoteMPD/README.md

 * run gmpc, connect to mpd, do Server -> Update MPD Database
 * Install mysql server, create new database and configure "includes/settings.php".
 Enter your mpd connection infos and also enter the same "path" like you configured for mpd.
 * import dist/votempd.sql in the created mysql database.
-* run "php scan-files.php" and run "php scan-playlists.php"
+* run "php daemon.php -f" and run "php daemon.php -p"
 * Let your Apache "/" point to the root folder (the folder with index.html)
 * in console run php daemon.php